A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing: Introduction

 \section{Introduction}

-Controlled experiments, also known as ``A/B testing,'' continue to serve as the cornerstone for making strategic decisions in business, including new product launches, marketing campaigns, and algorithm updates~\citep{bakshy2014designing,kohavi2020trustworthy,diamantopoulos2020engineering,bojinov2022online,koning2022experimentation}.
+Controlled experiments, also known as ``A/B testing,'' continue to serve as the cornerstone for making strategic decisions in business, including new product launches, marketing campaigns, and algorithm updates~\citep{bakshy2014designing,kohavi2020trustworthy,bojinov2022online,koning2022experimentation}.
 Through the random assignment of treatment or control groups, A/B testing facilitates the evaluation of causal, rather than merely correlational, impacts of a product intervention on business outcomes.
-Businesses have increasingly recognized the value of A/B testing and are investing in the development of in-house experimentation platforms~\citep{tang2010overlapping,kohavi2013online,bakshy2014designing,xu2015infrastructure}.
-Furthermore, companies that have implemented A/B testing strategies have witnessed impressive performance improvements ranging from 30\% to 100\% after just one year of use~\citep{koning2022experimentation}.
+Businesses have increasingly recognized the value of A/B testing and are investing in the development of in-house experimentation platforms~\citep{kohavi2013online,bakshy2014designing,xu2015infrastructure}.
+Furthermore, numerous companies have adopted A/B testing software like Optimizely and Split to efficiently perform and analyze their A/B tests.
+Companies adopting A/B testing have seen performance improvements of 30\% to 100\% within a year~\citep{koning2022experimentation}.